la2050/challenge/submit.markdown

 * Winning projects must be completed, and the grant award must be expended within 12 months.
 * Ongoing projects are eligible for submission.
 * Previous applicants and winners of LA2050 grant programs may reapply.
-* All projects will be featured on this site by April 15, 2019, and public voting will be open from Monday, April 22, 2019 (9am Pacific Time) through Monday, April 29, 2019 (5pm Pacific Time).
+* All projects will be featured on this site by April 15, 2019, and public voting will be open from Wednesday, June 3, 2020 (9am Pacific Time) through Wednesday, June 10, 2020 (5pm Pacific Time).
 * <em>Public vote</em>: The public will vote on all submissions to the grants challenge.
 The top 10 submissions in each goal category garnering the most votes will be finalists (50 total).
 * <em>Winner selection</em>: From the pool of 50 finalists, Goldhirsh Foundation staff and board will select two winners from each goal category (10 total).
 * Applications will be selected using the following criteria: impact on the LA2050 goal and metrics, overall quality of submission, innovation, feasibility, and collaborative spirit.